NevetsKuro/dockerizenode/README.md

 ```

 ---------OR-------------
-Refer to: <a href="https://nodejs.org/en/docs/guides/nodejs-docker-webapp/">alternate site</a>
+Refer to: <a href="https://nodejs.org/en/docs/guides/nodejs-docker-webapp/">official site of the doc</a>